 Israel signals openness to future joint missile defence with Gulf partners

-JERUSALEM, Dec 15 (Reuters) - Israel could be open to future cooperation on missile defence with Gulf Arab states that share its concerns over Iran, a senior Israeli official said on Tuesday.
+JERUSALEM, Dec 15 (Reuters) - Israel could be open to future cooperation on missile defence with Gulf Arab states that share its concerns about Iran, a senior Israeli official said on Tuesday.

-But the official, Moshe Patel, who heads the Israeli Missile Defence Organisation which is part of the Defence Ministry, said it was premature to pursue any such deals, and Washington's approval would be needed if Israeli systems developed with U.S. technology or funding were involved.
+But Moshe Patel, who heads the Israeli Missile Defence Organisation that is part of the Defence Ministry, said it was still premature to pursue any such deals.
+Hesaid Washington's approval would be needed if Israeli systems developed with U.S. technology were involved.

-"Things can be done, maybe in the future," Patel said when asked during a conference call with reporters if any of the systems might be offered to Israel's new partners in the Gulf or synchronised with comparable systems deployed there.
+"Things can be done, maybe in the future," Patel told reporters when askedwhether any of the systems might be offered to Israel's new partners in the Gulf, or synchronised with comparable systems there.

-The briefing was called to announce what Patel said was the successful testing of a multi-tiered Israeli missile defence system that could hit targets flying at different altitudes, such as cruise missiles or ballistic missiles.
+Jitters about Iran were a driver of a U.S.-brokered pact on Sept.
+15 formalising relations between Israel and the United Arab Emirates and Bahrain for the first time.
+Saudi Arabia has encouraged the rapprochement, while holding off on having its own bilateral ties with Israel for now.

-Concerns over Iran were a driver of a U.S.-brokered pact on Sept.
-15 formalising relations between Israel and the United Arab Emirates and Bahrain.
-Saudi Arabia encouraged the rapprochement, while holding off on having bilateral ties with Israel for now.
+Prior to those deals, a senior Israeli official had told Reuters there would be no coordination on missile defence with Gulf countries.

-With U.S. backing, Israel has over the last decade developed a multi-layer air shield made up of the Arrow ballistic missile interceptor, the mid-altitude David's Sling interceptor and Iron Dome, which shoots down short-range rockets and mortar shells.
+Patel's briefing was called to announce what he said was the successful live test of a multi-tiered Israeli missile defence system that could hit targets flying at different altitudes - and allow for any targets initially missed to be re-engaged.

-Prior to the negotiations that led to the normalisation of relations with the UAE and Bahrain, a senior Israeli official had told Reuters that there would be no coordination on missile defence with Gulf countries.
+The lowest tier is made up of the Iron Dome short-range rocket interceptor, which Israel said had also shot down cruise missiles and unmanned aerial vehicles.

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))